 If you live in a location that doesn’t get cold winters, garlic is harder to grow.
 Garlic bulbs overwinter then sprout in the springtime.
 For zones 7-9 growing garlic can be a challenge, and you’ll have to play around with planting times.
 In our zone 5, we plant mid-Oct, so warmer climates might not plant garlic until December.

 When you harvest garlic bulbs, the size changes depending on when it was planted.
-If you would like large garlic bulbs to cure for storage then you need to plant your garlic in the fall.
-If you wish to eat spring garlic, green garlic or if you plan on eating garlic fresh and not storing it, then you can plant garlic in the spring.
+If you would like to cure and harvest the large garlic bulbs for storage then you need to plant your garlic in the fall.
+If you wish to eat garlic shoots, green garlic, or if you plan on eating garlic fresh and not storing it, then you can plant garlic in the spring.
 Planting in the fall will allow the garlic to grow larger bulbs than in the springtime.

 In general, you plant garlic in the fall a few weeks before the hard freeze.
 This is when the ground freezes, not the first fall frosts.
 If you plant garlic bulbs too early they might start producing green shoots and die during the cold snap of winter.